-The symposium will begin with remarks by Shirley Jefferson, Associate Dean for Student Affairs and Diversity at Vermont Law School.
+The symposium began with remarks by Shirley Jefferson, Associate Dean for Student Affairs and Diversity at Vermont Law School.
 Vt.
-Representative Bill Lippert will give the opening address, followed by moderated panels of leading advocates from across the nation.
-The panels will address workplace discrimination and cases pending before the U.S. Supreme Court, the state of the LGBTQ+ community, Queer Youth, and housing discrimination.
-The lunchtime keynote address will be held by the Honorable Beth Robinson, an Associate Justice of the Vermont Supreme Court.
+Representative Bill Lippert gave the opening address, followed by moderated panels of leading advocates from across the nation.
+The panels addressed workplace discrimination and cases pending before the U.S. Supreme Court, the state of the LGBTQ+ community, Queer Youth, and housing discrimination.
+The lunchtime keynote address was held by the Honorable Beth Robinson, an Associate Justice of the Vermont Supreme Court.

 “The 50th anniversary of the Stonewall Rebellion is a fitting time to take stock of the LGBTQ+ civil rights movement,” said Greg Johnson, Professor of Law and Alliance faculty advisor.
 “This symposium celebrates the incredible achievements of the early advocates for LGBTQ+ civil rights and examines the pressing issues before us.
 In fifty years, we have witnessed unimaginable success—but at what cost?
 As we reflect on those accomplishments, we will also discuss the important work still to be done, and the best way to achieve not just equality, but justice, for all.”

 (Click this itinerary to open a clearer, printable version in a new window)